mswart/acme-mgmtserver/README.md

 The server is tested by unit tests, integration tests against test ACME servers ([Boulder](https://github.com/letsencrypt/boulder) and [Pebble](https://github.com/letsencrypt/boulder)) and with end-to-end tests.
 All major features should be covered like authentication, HTTP requests, validation methods (HTTP01, DNS01), different CSR and certificate algorithms (RSA and EC).

 The test are exectued by `py.test`. `docker-compose` is used to run the ACME servers.
-Take a look at `tests/scripts` to inspect the commands, that are run on TravisCI.
+Take a look at `tests/scripts` to inspect the commands, that are run as part of the CI.

 ## Contributing